 Russian River Coho

-NFWF’s Russian River Coho Conservation Program seeks to restore coho in the Russian River by changing traditional water management practices on a watershed scale, including modifications in how and when water is acquired and dispersed for human use.
+The National Fish and Wildlife Foundation's Russian River Coho Program worked to restore coho in the Russian River by changing traditional water management practices on a watershed scale, including modifications in how and when water was acquired and dispersed for human use.

 When NFWF began its investment in Russian River coho recovery in 2009, only about 20 adult coho had returned to the Russian River to spawn.
 Today, the Russian River is a bright spot in West Coast salmon conservation, with hundreds of adult coho returning annually.
 There is a consensus among experts that comprehensive and multi-faceted action helped restore a viable population to the Russian River.
 The river is particularly important because it is the largest watershed in the Central California Coast coho range and contains 17 percent of the fish’s historical habitat.